AnanyaRajora2599/INFO-5940-Codespace/ref-log.md

 # ref-log.md

+## Implementation Details & Design Choices

+- The application uses `OPENAI` model to embed and process documents and user Questions.
+- For model it uses `openai.gpt-5-chat` as it is the latest model from OPENAI and fastest chat model.
+For retaining larger contextual information the application uses `openai.text-embedding-3-large` embeddings.
+It also uses `temperature=0.2` to introduce some randomness in the behaviour of the model to generate unique responses.
+- It uses `STREAMLIT` to provide frontend interface with various helper methods performing the backend operations.
+- The App uses `CHROMADB` to store all the embeddings for processing the uploaded documents.
+- It performs chunking of documents by using `RecursiveCharacterTextSplitter` with some overlap between the chunks for faster retrieval and contextual linking between chunks.
+- For chunking by default it uses chunk size to be 1000.
+This was chosen based on information available online suggesting chunk size of 800-1200.
+Similarly Overlap of 150 was selected based on suggested range of 10%-20%.
+- The application uses Persistent storage for efficient usage of memory.
+- You can add .env file to make runtime changes to following parameters: `OPENAI_BASE_URL`, `PERSIST_DIR`, `COLLECTION`, `EMBED_MODEL`, `CHAT_MODEL`, `CHUNK_SIZE`, `CHUNK_OVERLAP`, `TOP_K`, `FETCH_K`, `APP_TITLE`, `SYSTEM_PROMPT`.
+- The app can clear the state of the chat to start a fresh chat without stopping the application.

 Generative AI prompts:

 - Use the given documentation and give me all the learning details for all the technologies used.